francoismichel/flec/README.md

+# FlEC

+Currently writing the README, please be patient ! ❤️

 # PQUIC

 The PQUIC implementation, a framework that enables QUIC clients and servers to dynamically exchange protocol plugins that extend the protocol on a per-connection basis.